VivianQuach/Suika/README.md

 Suika means Watermelon in Japanese.
 The original game tasks players with merging two of the same fruit to produce another fruit, with the final fruit being a watermelon.
 Once, your able to produce two watermelons, it will cycle back to the smallest fruit.
 My rendition of the game uses cats rather than fruit, because I thought cats were cuter.

+I wanted to make the game alittle bit less quiet and added sound effects for everytime the cats merge together.
+But if you want background music too the game, I suggest this [BGM](https://www.youtube.com/watch?v=487Xz9y_f6w&ab_channel=%E3%81%AB%E3%82%83%E3%82%8B%E3%81%B1%E3%81%8BBGM%E5%B7%A5%E6%88%BF).
+But make sure you volume is high for the sound and that the background music is lowered.

 ### Verlet Physics and its correlation with suika

 X(n) = Current Position